michaeleii/comm-documentation/README.md

 ## Learning Outcomes

 From building this documentation we learned how to write clear and concise instructions to communicate to users how to use a certain technology.

+We have also gained valuable experience in working with Markdown and using Mkdocs to create a documentation website and this experience will help us make a documentation site quickly in the future for web technologies that we may develop or be working on.